 The main function of heterocyst is to fix atmospheric nitrogen.
 They can do so as they have a special enzyme called ‘Nitrogenase‘ unlike other photosynthetic cells.
 Interestingly, nitrogenase is a notoriously oxygen sensitive enzyme i.e they activate in oxygen less or free environment.

 But again the other algal cells must require oxygen to photosynthesize.
 So how come they maintain such paradoxical environment within the whole body?
-The answer is cell differertiation i.e. some only photosynthesise and some ony fix nitrogen (heterocyst).
+The answer is cellular differentiation of labor i.e. some cells only photosynthesize and some cells only fix nitrogen (such as heterocyst).

-But remember, both cells respire.
+But remember, both types of cells (normal cells and heterocysts) respire.
 But doesn’t respiration cause the evolution of oxygen??
 How come nitrogenase work then?
 Find the answer below.

 The heterocyst is modified in an enigmatic way just to withhold the nitrogenase enzyme creating an oxygen free cellular environment (virtually anoxic).